 Orientation is your official welcome and introduction to Harvard College.

 Throughout Orientation you will begin to learn about the values of the Harvard community and the opportunities and responsibilities associated with being a member.
 Most importantly, it is a time for you to get settled, meet peers and advisers, and consider how to explore and pursue your intellectual and personal interests.
 Although there is much to learn, there are many students, faculty, and staff who are ready to offer advice and support you throughout your transition to Harvard.
+The Harvard College 2021 orientation experience will consist of two parts: a virtual and a live, in-person component.

 A long-standing tradition at Harvard College, Community Conversations is a program for first-year students to discuss elements of identity and belonging together with their entryway peers and Proctor.
 This conversation serves as a starting point to help students consider their role in building and sustaining community at Harvard.